Leolty/repobench/README.md

 ### Load Data

-You can use `load_data` to load the data for RepoBench-C.
+You can use `load_data` to load the data for RepoBench-R. Note that we do not have `in_file` setting for RepoBench-R.

 ```python
 from repobench.data.utils import load_data